javaee-samples/javaee7-samples/README.md

   * ``payara-ci-managed``

       This profile will install a Payara server and start up the server per sample.
       Useful for CI servers.
-The WildFly version that's used can be set via the ``wildfly.version`` property.
+The Payara version that's used can be set via the ``payara.version`` property.
       This is the default profile and does not have to be specified explicitly.

   * ``payara-embedded``